-Participation in the ABI Program is subject to available funding and without additional funding any potential new participants will be added to a waiting list for rehabilitation services.
+Participation in the ABI Program and Brain Injury Waiver (BIW) is subject to available funding and without additional funding any potential new participants will be added to a waiting list for rehabilitation services.
 In Fiscal Year 2019, there were 108 Missourians on the ABI Program wait list, with a wait time of over 176.5 days before rehabilitation services were provided through the program.

-It is clear that additional program participants would result in the ABI Program requesting additional funding for the program.
+The BIW was approved effective October 1, 2019, implementation is pending.
+Additional program participants would result in the ABI program and BIW requesting additional funding.

-Given that CYSHCN and HCY participants age out of the programs by age 21, it is estimated that the influx of these two programs' new participants will be offset each year by the outflux of the programs' participants.
-The impact to the ABI and MFAW Programs will be additional participants each year (additional annual impact plus the impact from the previous year) since the average length of enrollment in the program is greater than the three years estimated in this fiscal note.
-Given that one of the eligibility requirements for the MFAW Program is that the program participant ages out from the HCY Program, the additional impact on MFAW will not be experienced until Fiscal Year 2022.
+The impact to the ABI program will be additional participants each year (additional annual impact plus the impact from the previous year) since the average length of enrollment in the program is greater than the three years estimated in this fiscal note.